AndGatos/FakeNewsDetection/README.md

 The CSV files and gensim models are then stored in their respsective directories (for headlines and article bodies).

-Finally, the CSV files and gensim models are loaded into the notebooks "stem_mlp.ipynb" and "lemma_mlp.ipynb" in order to train the Multilayer Perceptron either with the Average Word2Vec method or TFIDF Average Word2Vec method.
+Finally, the CSV files and gensim models are loaded into the notebooks "stem_mlp.ipynb" and "lemma_mlp.ipynb" in order to train the Multilayer Perceptron either with the "Average Word2Vec" method or the "TFIDF-Average Word2Vec" method.